 So if you're not living in one of the million Australian homes with recipes to the 'swimming pool cake' and the 'train cake,' don't freak out because you can still buy a copy and surprise someone special with a birthday present that will out-do the rest.

-In the meantime, here's 10 you'll no doubt remember from birthday parties past.
+In the meantime, here are 10 you'll no doubt remember from birthday parties past.